marcellbarsony/arch/README.md

 1.)
 Reboot the machine and detach the installation disk

 2.)
-Log in the system as root
+Log in as root

 3.)
 Launch the post-installation script to finish the installation